a11y-reviews/a11y.reviews/index.md

 For any organization whose content needs to meet WCAG 2.x, whether by law or other requirements, do not use Medium.

+### Hashnode

+As of Q1 2020, Hashnode is a blogging platform directed at coders (similar to Devt.to).
+Authors create posts in markdown.
+The team seems very attentive to reports of accessibility issues.
+At this time, it's very important that authors use accessible markdown including proper alt text, headings, and links.
+Keyboard operability is good but the site needs better focus visibility.
+Aggregated pages on the hashnode domain need better semantic structure.

+#### References

+* [Hashnode, Ytho?](https://ytho.dev/hashnode-ytho-ck7xdp9sq02ejzns1ydc4m3m8) by Paul Grenier, March 18, 2020.
+* [Hashnode, Ytho?
+Part 2)](https://ytho.dev/hashnode-ytho-part-2-ck7zevit3037lzns1smnvw235) by Paul Grenier, March 19, 2020.
+* [Hashnode, Ytho?
+(Part 3)](https://ytho.dev/hashnode-ytho-part-3-ck812d5cy03rszns1doyojw0c) by Paul Grenier, March 20, 2020.
+* [Hashnode, Ytho?
+(Part 4)](https://ytho.dev/hashnode-ytho-part-4-ck8es3ypa00oxz3s180hz9kew) by Paul Grenier, March 30, 2020.

+#### Suggestion

+For any organization that needs to meet WCAG 2.x, whether by law or other requirements, do not use Hashnode.

 ## Video Conferencing

 ### Zoom